Spontaneous parametric down-conversion: Description

-The conversion efficiency of SPDC is typically very low, with the highest efficiency obtained on the order of 4 pairs per 106 incoming photons for PPLN in waveguides.
+The conversion efficiency of SPDC is typically very low, with the highest efficiency obtained on the order of 4x10−6 incoming photons for periodically poled lithium niobate (PPLN) in waveguides.
 However, if one half of the pair is detected at any time then its partner is known to be present.
 The degenerate portion of the output of a Type I down converter is a squeezed vacuum that contains only even photon number terms.
 The nondegenerate output of the Type II down converter is a two-mode squeezed vacuum.

 Example

 In a commonly used SPDC apparatus design, a strong laser beam, termed the "pump" beam, is directed at a BBO (beta-barium borate) or lithium niobate crystal.
 Most of the photons continue straight through the crystal.
 However, occasionally, some of the photons undergo spontaneous down-conversion with Type II polarization correlation, and the resultant correlated photon pairs have trajectories that are constrained along the sides of two cones whose axes are symmetrically arranged relative to the pump beam.
 Due to the conservation of momentum, the two photons are always symmetrically located on the sides of the cones, relative to the pump beam.
 In particular, the trajectories of a small proportion of photon pairs will lie simultaneously on the two lines where the surfaces of the two cones intersect.
 This results in entanglement of the polarizations of the pairs of photons emerging on those two lines.
 The photon pairs are in an equal weight quantum superposition of the unentangled states $\vert H \rangle\vert V \rangle$ and $\vert V \rangle \vert H\rangle$, corresponding to polarizations of left-hand side photon, right-hand side photon.

 Another crystal is KDP (potassium dihydrogen phosphate) which is mostly used in Type I down conversion, where both photons have the same polarization.

 Some of the characteristics of effective parametric down-converting nonlinear crystals include: